klaarnut/user-docs/en/glossary.md

 **Admin Interface**

-The website editor that can only be accessed by Admin to edit website content, and the management area to manage website users, websites, and website roles.
+The content editor that can only be accessed by Admin to edit website content, and the management area to manage website users, websites, and website roles.

 **Admin Top Bar**

-The very top most black bar menus on the right hand on website editor, works for access Apps management.
+The very top most black bar menus on the right hand on content editor, works for access Apps management.

 **Apps**

-The applications that are enabled on your website.
+The applications that are enabled and disabled on your website.

 **Apps Launcher**

 The **Apps** menu on Admin Top Menu to launch and navigate to all applications that are enabled on your website.

 **Apps Manage**

-The center page to see all applocations currently enabled and disabled apps on your website.
-You can check apps version and update them from here.
+The application center to see all applocations currently enabled and disabled on your website.
+You can check their version and update them from here.

 **Apps Name**

 The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as:
                 rvsitebuilder/wysiwyg

 ## B
 **Block**

-The sub content are inside Section that you can edit separetedly eventhough they're inside the same Section.
+The sub content area inside Section that you can edit separetedly even though they're inside the same Section.

 **Brand**